 no. she is a british writer and the vitabu are set in britan. i think it is also nice how all of the films were made in britan too because it keeps it central to one place.

-No. The story is set in Britain, so obviously it would mainly focus on British people.
+The story is set in Britain, so obviously it would mainly focus on British people.
 She did mention american witches/wizards at the Quidditch World Cup.
 But besides the point, I've read a lot of vitabu from america and they hardly mention british people.
 Don't expect America to be mentioned in every thing wewe read au watch.
-I'm Filipino, but I don't feel left out just because JKR didn't mention Filipino witches/wizards in the series.

 J.K.
 Rowling mentions a group of American witches at the Quidditch World Cup in GOF.
 Other than that, there are no other mentions of American wizards au American wizarding societies.
 I don't see why Americans in particular should feel left out, the only other countries that get involved in the vitabu are Ireland (Irish Quidditch team) Bulgaria (Durmstrang/Krum) and Albania... it's not like they talked about every other country on earth's wizards but America's.